jitu1121/Apna-college-demo/README.md

 # Apna-college-demo
-This is my first git Repository
+This is my first git Repository.
+Lead by Shradha Khapra and done by Jitendra Kumar.